b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

   - in the elder with calcified aortic valves.
   - in youngesters who have a congenital bicuspic aortic valve.
 - Angina, exertional syncope and heart failure are key symptoms indicating a need for intervention.

+#### Senile myocardial degeneration

+- The senile heart is small.
+- The surface vessels are tortuous.
+- The myocardium is soft and brown owing to accumulated lipofuscin in the cells.

+#### Primary myocardial disease

+- Molecular investigations must be key elements in the post mortem investigation of SCDs with a structurally normal heart.